isotropo/mobutubuntu.github.io/_posts/2018-9-15-Topic_Ideas.md

     -   Once I get a little farther along in my math I'll probably do more on cryptocurrency.
 I'd love to be able to do technical whitepaper analyses.
     -   Can talk about different corners of the crypto world like FileCoin and Steemit.
 *   Blogging/Social Media
     -   I'm a huge nerd and I love custom meta-tools.
 I'd love to write about ways that you could easily publish writeups to multiple websites/social media platforms in an automated fashion from a low-level tool or a terminal application.
+For example, I write these blog posts in VS Code and then publish them to github, which causes them to populate on the website.
+I do this using a tool called [Github Pages](https://pages.github.com/).